 - In Soul Calibur III, you can begin unlocking various helpful weapons and characters/character parts/classes soon as you boot up the game - if you have a spare controller to enable use of Versus Mode.
 Many of the aforementioned stuff can be unlocked in multiple ways, the simplest is fighting X number of battles (both wins and losses are counted).
 All you have to do is make a custom fighter, go to Versus, and choose the character for both player and opponent (with player 2 at 0% health).
 Defeat the opponent 50 times (setting VS. matches to 1 helps) and all the weapon styles for that class is unlocked.
 You can repeat this for the other default classes and you'll also be unlocking other things along the way - it's possible to have the Edge or Calibur type weapons before even setting foot in Tales of Souls.
 This method also makes going through Chronicles of the Sword much easier.

 First Person Shooter

-- Even the pistol, which the player starts out with, is a fearsome weapon.
-It's highly lethal, killing most human enemies on headshot and the more durable ones in two or three hits to the head.
-It's compatible with the laser sight and/or scope, which are found in the first level, making it viable for sniping even at a low skill level.
+- Even the humble pistol (which the player starts with) is a fearsome weapon.
+It's highly lethal, killing most human enemies with a single headshot and the more durable ones with two-three hits in the head.
+It's compatible with the laser sight and/or scope (both found on the first stage), making it viable for sniping even at a low skill level, and you get a free silenced pistol after completing the first stage.
 And the default skill level for the pistol is "Trained", unlike the other weapons ("Untrained").